 Depending on your space, replacing the countertops might be easier than you think.
 If your rental property has a smaller kitchen, you can often times find countertop “scraps” that will easily be able to replace what’s currently in the house.
 Many countertop dealers will sell these large scraps at massive discounts.

 Adding storage to a house will add value to the home and make it more appealing to prospective renters.
 You could add shelving to a walk-in closet, or add a linen closet where there wasn’t one previously.
-People love a good closet and places to store away their things If your Dallas rental property lacks storage space, consider adding some to increase the overall value.
+People love a good closet and places to store away their things If your Tyler rental property lacks storage space, consider adding some to increase the overall value.

 Add A Bedroom